maxwellalvord/Currency-Exchanger/README.md

 ## Known Bugs
 * Allow 0 USD to be inputted for a result of 0.
 * When a large number is outputted it will display in scientific notation rather than default format.
+* The Weather API is less verbose with its errors, may be hidden in console logs.

 <br>